 Use mosquito nets, repellents, and avoid stagnant water.

-6. Dengue Fever:
+6. Dengue Fever

 - Sudden high fever